 Media convergence concepts and definitions.
 The technological revolution in the media sphere.
 Implications for journalism practices.
 Implications for politics and the economy.
 Legal, political, economic and cultural challenges.
-Case studies in media convergence.
-Prerequisite: JRN-215
+Case

 JRN 410 Digital Storytelling

 Basic knowledge and skills in digital storytelling.
 Using multimedia software to build specific narrative formats.
 Storytelling applications in journalism and education.
 Opportunities and limitations of digital storytelling for media development.
 Storytelling project.
 Prerequisite: JRN-305